 It can be argued that hospitality is a flooded industry, so how do you stand out?

-Website: A sleek modern website with a regularly updated blog, a meet the team page and of course, up to date menus is an absolute must if you want people to book a table in your restaurant or buy your products.
+A sleek modern website with a regularly updated blog, a meet the team page and of course, up to date menus.
+These are an absolute must if you want people to book a table in your restaurant or buy your products.

 Where to start when marketing your hospitality brand